-The independent reviews included new enforcement regime recommendations for directors, accountants and potentially actuaries.
-The division will work alongside BEIS and the transformation programme to develop the framework for these regimes, subject to the results of Government consultation.
+The Government's consultation includes new enforcement regime proposals for directors, accountants and potentially actuaries.
+The division will work alongside BEIS and the transformation programme to develop the framework for these regimes, subject to the results of the consultation.

 Corporate Services